 Collect rainwater.
 Of course!
 Put that trashcan under the downspout.

 Direct rainwater.
 Give the rain that falls on a roof or driveway a course to follow toward soil where roots grow.
 This can be an artificial riverbed below a downspout (as I wrote about in my post, “Rain makes dreams come true”), or it can be a hose connected to a small rain barrel that directs the rain over to some fruit trees.
+(See my post, “Getting rainwater from a barrel to your plants.”)

 Spread wood ash.
 Sprinkle ash from the fireplace under trees and it won’t billow and blow away as it does during drier times.